 I grew up in a craft business as my parents were rocking horse makers.
-After many years of marketing jobs in France and London, I moved to Pembrokeshire and set up CraftCourses.com, initially based in a mountain-top caravan… we have come a long way!
+After several years of marketing jobs in France and London, I moved to Pembrokeshire and set up CraftCourses, initially from a mountain-top caravan..!

 Dislikes: timetables (and times tables)